jeff-dillon/code_you_data_analysis_path/python/intro_to_python.md

 - Early versions of Python (0.9.0 - 2.0) showcased Python's core features,
 including exception handling, functions, and modules.
 - Python 3.0, also known as "Python 3000" or "Py3k," was a major overhaul of the language.
-It aimed to address various design flaws and inconsistencies in Python 2 while maintaining backward compatibility.
 Python 3.0 is not backward compatible with Python 2.
 - Any modern version of Python (version 3.9 or greater) will work for this course.

 ### Pythonic Principles

 Python's design philosophy emphasizes code readability.
 Pythonic is the word describing writing code that doesn't just get the syntax right, but uses the language the way it is intended to be used.

 Python Enhancement Proposals (PEPs) specify Python features and document design decisions.
 There are hundreds of PEPs, but it is worthwhile to review